Hopkins County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If you successfully challenge the DPS's evidence, your license suspension will be overturned, and you can continue driving.
+• Suspension Overturned: If you successfully challenge the suspension, your driving privileges will be restored.

 Hardship/Restricted License in Texas